turbot/steampipe-plugin-sentry/docs/tables/sentry_organization_member.md

 # Table: sentry_organization_member

-Represent a list of users that belong to a given organization.
+Represents a list of users that belong to a particular organization.

 ## Examples